 Viewing Your Limit Online

 The Calculate Ret.
-Contribution panel in Wolverine Access will display your projected 403(b) SRA contribution for the remainder of the current year and can recalculate it for the following year.
+Contribution panel on Wolverine Access self-service will display your projected 403(b) SRA contribution for the remainder of the current year and can recalculate it for the following year.
+Go to Wolverine Access and select the Faculty & Staff tab, select Employee Self-Service, click Benefits, and then click Calculate Ret.
+Contribution under Retirement Self Service.
 The panel will display the following fields:

 Annual Limit on 403(b) Contributions

 This is your total limit for 403(b) contributions.
 These include your voluntary contribution to the Basic Retirement Plan, and any 403(b) SRA contributions.
 The U-M match is a 401(a) contribution, which does not count against your 403(b) limit.

 This is your base rate of pay; it does not include shift and administrative differential, overtime, shift bonus, incentive pay under the Medical Service Plan, longevity pay, or summer salary for instructional staff.
 Your contribution and the U-M contribution (if you are eligible) will be provided on all eligible compensation in each paycheck, up to federal limits once you are enrolled.

 This section projects your contribution and the U-M contribution (if you are eligible) using your current base salary.

 You may voluntarily enroll in the Basic Retirement Plan at any time.
 Participation becomes compulsory upon reaching all three criteria: age 35, 100% full time appointment, and two years of service in an eligible faculty or staff position.
 The calculation illustrates which plan you are enrolled in and which amounts count against the limit.

 Your annual limit on 403(b) contributions is calculated according to Internal Revenue Code (IRC) guidelines.
 By subtracting your contribution to the Basic Retirement Plan, what remains is the amount you can make in 403(b) SRA contributions.